HarrisonAllen/MyelTracer/README.md

     * This allows the app to run despite strict code signing restrictions implemented in recent versions of macOS
 4. You should now be able to launch MyelTracer

+### Files missing or image doesn't open

+It seems like there have been some security updates with the latest MacOS updates.
+Try the following:

+1. Go to "System Settings" -> "Privacy and Security" -> "Full Disk Access"
+2. Click on the small "+" sign
+3. Find MyelTracer in the "Applications" folder and click "Open"

 ## Development

 Want to customize MyelTracer to fit your needs?
 Here's what you need to get started.